Legal Options After a Service Animal Attack

 Service animals play a vital role in assisting individuals with disabilities, but incidents involving these animals can sometimes lead to injuries.
 If you’ve been injured by a service animal, it’s important to understand your legal rights and the steps you can take to seek compensation.
 Our team at Brad Johnson Injury Law will guide you through the legal recourse available to ensure you get the support and justice you deserve.

-What is a Legal Service Dog in Arizona?
+What Is a Legal Service Dog in Arizona?

 Under Arizona law and the Americans with Disabilities Act (ADA), a service animal is defined strictly as a dog, or in some cases a miniature horse, that is trained to perform specific tasks for individuals with disabilities.
 These tasks can include guiding individuals with visual impairments, alerting those with hearing impairments, pulling wheelchairs, or retrieving items.
 It’s important to note that emotional support animals, therapy animals, and companion animals do not qualify as service animals under these laws.
 Understanding this distinction is crucial for recognizing the legal protections and responsibilities associated with legitimate service animals.

-Service Animal Vs. Emotional Support Animal
+Service Animal vs. Emotional Support Animal

 There are some key differences between a legally recognized service animal and an emotional support animal.